Generating Visual Stories with Grounded and Coreferent Characters: Results

 \paragraph{\textsc{SOtter}++ leads on character-centric metrics.} The number of characters and their mentions in stories generated by \textsc{SOtter} is similar to that of previous visual storytelling systems.
 However, the number of characters and frequency of character mentions increase substantially for \textsc{SOtter}++, which is trained on VIST++.
 In addition, the accuracy of the coreference chains improves by more than~5\%.
 This indicates that VIST++ effectively enables LVLMs to generate stories with richer characters (more unique characters and mentions) and more accurate character chains (higher coreference scores).
 Although GPT-4V generates more characters than \textsc{SOtter}++, it does so at the expense of succinctness and readability, whereas \textsc{SOtter}++ produces stories with lengths and readability scores close to those of human-written stories.

 \paragraph{LLM-based models improve story diversity.} We observe that LLM-based models (i.e.,~\textsc{Otter} variants, \textasciitilde 9B parameters; GPT-4V, undisclosed parameter count) generate more diverse stories compared to MCSM and Iter-Blueprint, which are based on smaller language models like BART (\textasciitilde 300M parameters).
 This indicates that the extensive prior knowledge of LLMs prevent them from overfitting on the VIST dataset, which would otherwise result in similar stories for different images.
 Additionally, \textsc{SOtter}++ creates more diverse stories than \textsc{SOtter}.
-Character coreference annotations help the model generate stories that are more target at images provided, avoiding repetition.
+Character coreference annotations help the model generate stories that are more target at images provided, avoiding repetition. {Table~\ref{tab:aaadditional_results} further demonstrates that \textsc{SOTTER++} achieves better diversity while maintaining the best coherence performance, compared results achieved by prior work.}

 \paragraph{Existing grounding metrics fall short of evaluating character grounding.} \textsc{SOtter}++ performs best in character-centric metrics but is slightly worse than \textsc{SOtter} in terms of grounding (see column GRD in Table~\ref{tab:generation_results}).
 Our analysis suggests that this discrepancy arises because existing grounding metrics, such as GROOViST~\cite{surikuchi2023groovist} rely on general-purpose entity extraction and use CLIPScore to evaluate grounding between text and images.
 As a result they do not accurately measure the grounding of character mentions, particularly when it comes to character names and pronouns~\cite{liu2023detecting}.